 Bankruptcy & IP

 Eric Bensen is an internationally recognized intellectual property law author and consultant.
-His works include four leading intellectual property treatises from Matthew Bender: Milgrim on Trade Secrets, Milgrim on Licensing and Patent Licensing Transactions as coauthor and Patent Law Perspectives as author.
-He is also the author of New York Intellectual Property Law from LexisNexis, a comprehensive guide to federal and state intellectual property law in New York, the author of Intellectual Property in Bankruptcy, a Collier Monograph ebook, which provides a unique look at the intersection between intellectual property and bankruptcy law with a focus on intellectual property licenses in bankruptcy proceedings, and the United States Editor for LexisNexis Australia’s Intellectual Property Reports.
+His works as author or coauthor include four leading intellectual property treatises from Matthew Bender: Milgrim on Trade Secrets, Milgrim on Licensing, Bensen Patent Licensing Transactions and Patent Law Perspectives as author.
+He is also the author of New York Intellectual Property Law from LexisNexis, a comprehensive guide to federal and state intellectual property law in New York, the author of Intellectual Property in Bankruptcy, which provides a unique look at the intersection between intellectual property and bankruptcy law and is now available as Collier on Bankruptcy, Chpater 126 (Matthew Bender), and the United States Editor for LexisNexis Australia’s Intellectual Property Reports.
 Mr. Bensen has advised clients throughout the United States as well as in Japan and Europe on intellectual property issues arising in litigation, licensing and transactional matters and has served as an expert witness on matters of intellectual property law.